Bruceer/ICScript/2019W21/README.md

 - upload.php

 Welcome to discuss more application about this tool.
 How you can use it.
 What I can see is that it is powerful and I can use it for my own automation jobs and more communication with IC work servers.

+## Next Week

+I will share some usage of phpdesktop from my side and another new topic.